kbwo/ddu-source-coc/README.md

 # ddu-source-coc

 coc.nvim source for ddu.vim.
-coc-locations and coc-symbols features are available.
+coc-locations, coc-symbols and coc-diagnostics features are available.